GOP's Scalise ends his bid to become House speaker after failing to secure the votes to win gavel

 Scalise, R-La., said the Republican majority “still has to come together and is not there.”

-He had been working furiously secure the votes after being nominated by a majority of his colleagues, but after hours of private meetings over two days and late into the evening at the Capitol it was clear lawmakers were not budging from their refusal to support him.
+He had been working furiously to secure the votes after being nominated by a majority of his colleagues, but after hours of private meetings over two days and late into the evening it was clear lawmakers were not budging from their refusal to support him.

-“There are still some people that have their own agendas,” Scalise said.
-“And I was very clear, we have to have everybody put their agendas on the side and focus on what this country needs.”
+Asked if he would throw his support behind Jordan, Scalise said, “It’s got to be people that aren’t doing it for themselves and their own personal interest.”

+He said he would push quickly for a resolution.
+“But it wasn’t going to happen.
+It wasn’t going to happen today.
+It wasn’t going to happen tomorrow.
+It needs to happen soon, but I’ve withdrawn my name,” he said.

-Frustrations mounted as the crisis deepened and Republicans lost another day without a House speaker.
-Scalise was trying to peel off more than 100 votes, mostly from those who backed his chief rival, Rep. Jim Jordan, the Judiciary Committee chairman favored by hard-liners, who announced he was no longer in the running and tossed his vote to Scalise.
+Frustrations have mounted as the political crisis spiraled and Republicans lost another day without a House speaker.
+Scalise was trying to peel off more than 100 votes, mostly from those who backed Jordan.

-But many hard-liners taking their cues from Donald Trump have dug in for a prolonged fight to replace McCarthy after his historic ouster from the job.
-They argue that Majority Leader Scalise is no better choice, that he should be focusing on his health as he battles cancer and that he is not the leader they will support.
+But many hard-liners taking their cues from Trump have dug in for a prolonged fight to replace McCarthy after his historic ouster from the job.
+They argued that Majority Leader Scalise was no better choice, that he should be focusing on his health as he battles cancer and that he was not the leader they would support.
 No House votes were scheduled.

-“We’re going to get this done,” Scalise had said after an earlier closed-door meeting at the Capitol.

-Scalise said he took every question thrown his way and pledged during the two-hour session to work through the issues raised.
-But there is no easy endgame in sight.

-“Time is of the essence,” McCarthy said when he arrived at the Capitol Thursday.

-Asked if it was still possible for Scalise to find enough support, McCarthy said, “It’s possible — it’s a big hill, though.”
+McCarthy said afterward that Scalise would remain as majority leader but had no other advice for his colleagues.
+The California Republican had briefly flirted with a comeback bid but it’s unclear if he would try again.

+“I just think the conference as a whole has to figure out their problems, solve it and select the leader,” he said.

-The House is entering its second week without a speaker and is essentially unable to function, and the political pressure increasingly is on Republicans to reverse course, reassert majority control and govern in Congress.
+The House is entering its second week without a speaker and is essentially unable to function during a time of turmoil in the U.S. and wars overseas, and the political pressure increasingly is on Republicans to reverse course, reassert majority control and govern in Congress.

 Action is needed to fund the government or face the threat of a federal shutdown in a month.
 Lawmakers also want Congress to deliver a strong statement of support for Israel in the war with Hamas, but a bipartisan resolution has been sidelined by the stalemate in the House.
 The White House is expected to soon ask for money for Israel, Ukraine and the backfill of the U.S. weapons stockpile.